 As a general indicator 5 million non-treated cells, coming from an immortalized line (such as HeLa, HEK, CHO, and K562) at 70 to 80% confluence represent a comfortable starting point.
+For tissues (such as liver and brain) we suggest starting with 30 mg of material.

-Given specimen-to-specimen variability, as a preliminary experiment, we suggest testing the lysis step on different sample amounts, recording the corresponding total AU, and using it to fine-tune volumes and sample size during the real experiment.
-Suggested quantities are 0.3, 1.5, and 5 M cells, and for tissues, less than 10 mg and more than 10 mg (See Table 2 for lysis buffer volumes).
+Given specimen-to-specimen variability, as a preliminary experiment, we suggest testing the lysis step on different sample amounts, recording the corresponding total A.U., and using it to fine-tune volumes and sample size during the real experiment (See Table 2 for lysis buffer volumes).